Diocese of Nashville: 1850 to 1880

-During the summer and fall of 1866, Feehan worked to relieve the suffering of those suffering from a cholera outbreak in Nashville.
 The diocese was hard hit by bank closures and the depression of 1873.
 To help his parishioners, Feehan encouraged a group of men to create a fraternal organization that would be known as Catholic Knights of America.
 In 1877 and 1878, the diocese suffered yellow fever outbreaks, resulting in the deaths of 13 religious sisters and nine priests, including the vicar-general.
-In 1880, Pope Leo XIII appointed Feehan as archbishop of the Archdiocese of Chicago.